Lynch23/Basic-Auth-Conception/ReadMe.md

-# Fundamentals of Authentication & Authorization on a web app.
+# Authentication & Authorization on a Web App.
  This repo will explain and demonstrate how to integrate basic authentication/authorization into a web app running on ExpressJS, NodeJS and mongoDB.
+This will set you to on a path to building your own secure apps.
 There will be an assignment at the end to apply all the concepts discussed.

 ## Concepts
 - Authentication vs. Authorization